-Between 2014 and 2021, the research centre has conducted successfully basic and translation investigations in collaborations with nine international and seven national institutions, published peer-reviewed (23) and international conference (33) publications, hosted international visiting researchers:
+Between 2014 and 2021, the research centre conducted successful basic and translation investigations in collaborations with nine international and seven national institutions, published peer-reviewed (23) and international conference (33) publications and hosted international visiting researchers listed below.

-- Ibrahim FI MD, University of Khartoum, Sudan, February-July 2016
+- Ibrahim FI MD, University of Khartoum, Sudan, February to July 2016

 Events and seminars at the Lipidomics and Nutrition Research Centre